Last updated 23 September 2020

 Stockport Council and its health partners are urging residents eligible for a free flu vaccination to make sure they book their annual vaccination.

-By getting the flu vaccine, you’ll be able to protect yourself and your loved ones from falling ill and prevent outbreaks in the community.
+By getting the flu vaccine, you’ll be able to protect yourself and your loved ones from falling ill, and protect outbreaks in the community.

-Flu can be unpleasant, but if you are otherwise healthy it will usually clear up on its own within a week.
-However, for some ‘at-risk’ groups, such as those aged 65 and over, expectant mums or those with an underlying medical condition, the flu virus can be life threatening so the NHS offers these people a free vaccination.
+Flu can be unpleasant, but if you are otherwise healthy, it will usually clear up on its own within a week.
+However, for some ‘at-risk’ groups, such as those aged 65 and over, expectant mums, or those with an underlying medical condition, the flu virus can be life threatening, so the NHS offers these people a free vaccination.
 Adults at high risk from flu are also most at risk from COVID-19 and the free vaccine is more important than ever, to help protect the nation from a double threat this winter.

 • Pregnant women

 If you’re pregnant or have recently delivered (within the previous 2 weeks), you should also have the flu jab, regardless of the stage of pregnancy you’ve reached.
 Pregnant women are more prone to complications from flu that can cause serious illness for both mother and baby.

-For further information about the flu vaccine, visit www.stockport.gov.uk/fluvaccinations
+For further information about the flu vaccine, please visit the NHS Website.